CrandellWS/subtitle-overlay/README.md

 ## Installation

 No installation is required.
-Simply open `index.html` in your web browser to start using the application.
+Simply open the GitHub pages url: https://crandellws.github.io/subtitle-overlay/ in your web browser to start using the application.

 ## Contributing